hyperledger/besu-docs/docs/Concepts/Privacy/Plugin-Privacy.md

 ### Mining transactions

-When it comes to mining transactions the process happens in reverse to sending transactions.
+The process of mining transactions happens in reverse to sending transactions.

 1. The Mainnet transaction processor processes the PMT in the same way as any other public transaction.
 On nodes containing the [privacy precompile contract](../../Reference/API-Methods.md#priv_getprivacyprecompileaddress)